 Miriam is a graduate of Sussex University, UK and holds a B.A. honours degree in Economics.
 She also holds British Psychological Society (BPS), Level A Certification in Psychometric (Aptitude/Ability) testing which enables ATB to administer and manage (in-house), psychometric tests from leading suppliers including, SHL, Talent Q, and Pearson – the world’s leading education company.
 These tests are used by companies as part of their recruitment process.

 Mitchell Odhiambo graduated from JKUAT with a First Class degree in Acturial Science.
 He is an ATB Alumnus and passionate about building a Pan African Entrepreneurial system, promoting cross cultural and international trade and celebrating diversity through music, arts, sports and culture.
-Mitchell writes weekly for ATB under: ‘Male Perspectives’.
+Mitchell has written weekly for ATB under: ‘Male Perspectives’.

 Mercy Karumba is a Bachelor of Economics graduate from Kenyatta University (class of 2016).
-She is a Brand Ambassador at ATB.
+She is an Alumna Brand Ambassador at ATB.
 Mercy is involved in research activities such as research analysis and data presentation and has worked with Institute of Capacity Building (ICB), Rwanda.
 She has also participated in various mentorship programmes with organizations such as: LIGHTA AFRICA, FRETAB, ASA-KU, AYLF and ATB CSR project.